MatchuPitchu/react-timeline-responsive/Readme.md

 - The timeline starts automatically in the year of the earliest period and ends in the year of the latest period.
 - If a period is still active and doesn't have an end date, use an empty string for the `endDate` property in the timeline data.
-- The language prop is used to define the format of the date strings displayed in the period text box.
+- The `language` prop is used to define the format of the date strings displayed in the period text box.
 For example, you can set it to `de-DE` for German language formatting.
-- The direction prop defines in which direction the timeline should go.
+- The `order` prop defines in which order the timeline should go.
 You can set it to either `asc` for ascending (i.e., from past to present) or `desc` for descending (i.e., from present to past).
 - The component provides several color theming props to allow for customization of the visual appearance.
 Make sure to provide the required colors in the proper format (e.g., as hexadecimal values if needed in the type definition).
 You can use the `theme` object e.g. to switch between dark and light mode.

 ### Usage Advices